w314/notes/oracleNotes/odbSQLDeveloper.md

 - delete whatever exists in that folder

 ## Error when tyring to open worksheet
-`ORA-12541: Cannot connect.
-No listener at localhost port 1521.`
+> ORA-12541: Cannot connect.
+No listener at %s

-Check for `Listener` status with `lsnrctl status`
+Reason: the listener is not working you can check the status with `lsnrctl status`

 If listener is not working start it with:<br>
 - `lsnrctl start`
-- have to start it as admin.
-Open comman prompt as admin.
+- HAVE to run it as admin Open command prompt as admin.
 - if trying to start as NOT an admin, will get the error message:
 ```bash
 Unable to OpenSCManager: err=5